SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   //Operations for associations (many specification options are possible)
   //The following example means enabling create-by-association operations for associations
-  //Assumption: _child is specified in the the underlying CDS data model. association _child { create; }
+  //Assumption: _child is specified in the underlying CDS data model. association _child { create; }

   //Non-standard operations (check the specification options in the documentation, e.g. feature